letyrobueno/DSA/README.md

 **Requirement:** Data Structures and Algorithms 1

 **Program:**
 (1) Representation, organization and data management in primary memory;
 (2) Search techniques with notions of complexity: sequential and binary search; binary search trees; AVL and Red-Black trees; tries; hashing; union-find;
-(3) Data compression with notions of complexity: Huffman's algorithm.
+(3) Data compression with notions of complexity: Huffman's algorithm;
-(4) Representation, organization and data management in secondary memory; (5) Search techniques with notions of complexity: indexed sequential access method; B-trees; (6) Sorting algorithms (mergesort and keysort).
+(4) Representation, organization and data management in secondary memory;
+(5) Search techniques with notions of complexity: indexed sequential access method; B-trees;
+(6) Sorting algorithms (mergesort and keysort).